-The drill permitting which requires an Environmental Impact Statement (the "DIA") is currently being completed for the Pucarini Property ("Pucarini") and was submitted to the Ministry of Energy and Mines ("MINEM") of Peru in June of 2022.
-As part of the DIA process, a first notice of observations to the DIA application was provided by MINEM in December of 2022.
-The modifications to the DIA application will be presented to MINEM in January, 2023 with final approval expected in Q2 of 2023.
+The drill permitting which requires an Environmental Impact Statement (the "DIA") for the Pucarini Property ("Pucarini") was submitted to the Ministry of Energy and Mines ("MINEM") of Peru in June of 2022.
+As part of the DIA process, several notice of observations to the DIA application were provided by MINEM.
+These observations have been corrected and were resubmitted to MINEM for final approval, which is expected in Q2 of 2023.
 The DIA enables the Company to commence its drilling program at Pucarini subject to filing a notice for permit activation, and obtaining the local water permit, which is ongoing.
 Once the permit is received, the Company anticipates completing a phase one 4-hole diamond drill program, for a total of 1,000 metres, to test the coincident geochemical and geophysical anomalies delineated from the recent exploration program.
 The goal is to evaluate the potential for economic gold bearing sulfide mineralization at depth.
 Upon successfully encountering gold mineralization, the Company plans to carry out a phase-two 2,000 metre drilling program.
 In 2020, the Company staked and received title for a further 16,100 hectares of concessions comprising 9 separate ASTER remote sensing alteration anomalies within the Pucarini district.
 These ASTER anomalies, which showed coincident argillic and sericitic alteration signatures similar to Pucarini, were field evaluated during the first half of 2022.
 Based on this work, a total of 4,500 hectares were retained and the Company staked an additional 2600 hectares in Q3 of 2022 for further exploration.